joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 have the each camera turn on sequentially based on a switch that's flipped on.

 ### Final submission
-After some hardware updates, debugging, and touch ups to make our code readable and more efficient, we developed BlindspotObjectDetectionFinal.py as our final software progam that meets with our goal.
+We developed BlindspotObjectDetectionFinal.py as our final software progam that meets with our goal.
+This final submission supports hardware updates and was extensively debugged and edited to make our code readable and more efficient.